 Candidates are encouraged to apply if they feel they can benefit from the programme.
-Students with non-standard entry applications will be considered on the basis of relevant work experience and attainment of skills, which demonstrate an ability to study at this level.
-Students with non-standard qualifications will be asked to demonstrate evidence of ability in literacy.
-All candidates are able to access a learning needs assessment.
+Students with non-standard entry applications will be considered on the basis of relevant work experience and

 Students whose first language is not English must have a minimum standard of English at IELETS 6.